Uncontested Divorce in Kentucky

 • The residency requirements are fulfilled.

-• None of the divorcing partners are in military.
+• None of the separating partners is serving in military

-• A Marital Agreement has been reached or the Respondent is in default.
+• A Marital Agreement has been reached or the Respondent is at default

 • A Decree of Dissolution: When the Judge signs this document, the marriage is terminated.